 It is a monitoring and controlling part of the generator consisting of various switches, buttons, and displays.
 The operator can see the condition of different generator parts and regulate them as per the requirement.

-Monitoring and controlling devices of the generator are engine, engine parts, engine speed, alternator, battery, various gauges, electrical switches and sensors, coolant temperature, exhaust and lubrication system, and more.
+Monitoring and controlling devices of the generator are the engine, engine parts, engine speed, alternator, battery, various gauges, electrical switches and sensors, coolant temperature, exhaust and lubrication system, and more.

 Due to the control panel, we will get to know the problem with the generator.
 So we can solve it to achieve good efficiency of the generator.